Overall assessment

 Assessment of obstacles and potential for development of ECs

-Brussels Environment must publish, by 31 December 2023, a study on the potential, development and operation of energy communities, including any unjustified obstacles and restrictions to their development, in consultation with Brugel.
-Although this is quite late, it will provide an opportunity to assess how initial efforts to establish a framework for energy communities are progressing.
+Brussels Environment was supposed to publish, by 31 December 2023, a study on the potential, development and operation of energy communities, including any unjustified obstacles and restrictions to their development, in consultation with Brugel.
+The study should provide an opportunity to assess how initial efforts to establish a framework for energy communities are progressing.
+However, it has not yet been published.

 Removal of unjustified regulatory & administrative barriers